Zeba and Rusty Savage

 Co-Founders

 We started as friends and colleagues at Crenshaw High School, and evolved into a family of unschoolers.
 Five years into our learning journey together, we, with our children, opened the Savage Learning Environment as an expansion of our unschooling journey and as an invitation to our neighboring families to learn in community.
-We are humbled and grateful to be in our 20th year of marriage and our 5th year of hosting this village learning space for many beautiful humans of all ages.
+We are humbled and grateful to be in our 21st year of marriage and our 6th year of hosting this village learning space for many beautiful humans of all ages.
+We are honored to have a team of amazing facilitators who surround our young people with community wisdom, care and love.

 Zeba Savage